instructure/instructure-ui/docs/guides/v8-upgrade-guide.md

 ### Github as the main source code repository

 We have moved the development of the library fully to Github.
-Please file here bugs or pull requests.
+Please file your bug reports or pull requests [here](#https://github.com/instructure/instructure-ui).

 ### Migrating theming from Themeable to Emotion